 Southwest- Take a Break

 The Southwest, represented by late Summer and the sun beginning to set, is a natural time to take care of the physical need for rest and to internalize the learnings that our hard work created.
-The curriculum at this time is based on slowing down, letting touch and intuition guide the way, and taking time to appreciating our surroundings.
+The curriculum at this time is based on slowing down, letting touch and intuition guide the way, and taking time to appreciate our surroundings.

 West- Gather and Share

 Like a thanksgiving celebration in Fall or coming together for a meal when the sun has set, the West energy is for gathering and sharing.
-From a curriculum standpoint, it is the time to remove the focused lens and see the greater picture that links everything together.
-We spend this time using our awareness to understand ecological principles, connect the dots of how things work together, and understand that we can effect positive change for the environment.
+From a curriculum standpoint, it is time to remove the focused lens and see the greater picture.
+We spend this time using our awareness to understand ecological principles, connect the dots of how things work together, and understand that we can effect positive change.

 The Northwest is the true transition to night-time as darkness generates reflection and release.
-In our curriculum, it’s a time to reflect on lessons nature teaches us and lessons from our own history and ancestry, as they are a testament to our connection with nature.
+In our curriculum, it’s a time to reflect on lessons nature teaches us and lessons from our history and ancestry, as they are a testament to our connection with nature.
 It’s also a time to connect to heritage species that may go back further than our ancestry can be traced.

 During the time of deepest darkness, the energetic quality is of dormancy and culminating wisdom through integration.
 In our curriculum, it is a time to learn wilderness and survival skills so we can utilize our surroundings in ways that keep us alive.

-With the sun moving towards the East, light is slowly entering the world again, creating a transition period from one cycle to the next.
-The energy of this time sets the tone for new inspiration and a ceremonial (and celebratory) closing of the cycle.
-In our curriculum, we focus on the messengers of the wilderness, Birds, and tune in to our awareness and scouting skills.
+With the sun moving towards the East, light is slowly entering the world again, creating a transition period from one cycle to the next, setting the tone for new inspiration and a ceremonial (and celebratory) closing of the cycle.
+In our curriculum, we focus on birds, the messengers of the wilderness, and tune in to our awareness and scouting skills.